Deuteronomy 6

 covenant keeping in the final analysis is a matter of faith, not merely of

-works and ritual
+works and ritual.

 The point is that the Israelites were to

-.
+meditate on these words without ceasing.
 But, they sought to fulfill this

 command with Scripture holders on their bodies (Hebrew tefillin - phylacteries) and on their doorframes (Hebrew mezuzot - mezuzahs).
 The